stracquadaniolab/docs/docs/systems-setup/github.md

 # GitHub

-Source code of all projects, cookiecutters, and docker images are stored in GitHub, under the _stracquadaniolab_ organization.
+The source code of all projects, cookiecutters, and Docker images are stored in GitHub, under the _stracquadaniolab_ organization.

 ## Account setup